geodynamics/burnman/paper/paper.md

 \label{fig:mars_fit}](figures/fit_mars_experiments.png)

-`BurnMan` does not attempt to replicate Gibbs minimization codes, of which there are many, including PerpleX [@Connolly:2009], MageMin [@Riel:2022],
+`BurnMan` does not attempt to replicate Gibbs minimization codes, of which there are many, such as PerpleX [@Connolly:2009], MageMin [@Riel:2022],
 TheriakDomino [@deCapitani:2010],
 HeFESTo [@Stixrude:2022] and
 FactSAGE [@Bale:2002].
-Instead, it provides two methods to deal with the problem of thermodynamic equilibrium: (1) reading in a pressure-temperature table of precalculated properties into a Material class, and (2) an equilibrate function that chemically equilibrates a known assemblage under constraints (two or three choices from fixed pressure, temperature, entropy, volume,
+Instead, it provides two methods to deal with the problem of thermodynamic equilibrium: (1) reading in a pressure-temperature table of precalculated properties into a Material class (from which derivative properties can be calculated), and (2) an equilibrate function that chemically equilibrates a known assemblage under constraints (two or three choices from fixed pressure, temperature, entropy, volume,